Robertboy18/Personal-Website/_posts/python-notes-from-Intro-to-machine-learning/2020-05-14-python-notes-from-Intro-to-machine-learning.md

 ### Main Entry File

 Suppose our Python project is stored in `/foo/bar` directory.
 And this application has one file that serves as the single entry point.
-We can name this file `__main__.py` so we can run this project simply be referencing its directory path:
+We can name this file `__main__.py` so we can run this project simply by referencing its directory path:

 ```bash
 # Referencing its directory.